Abingdon (plantation): Industrialization

 In 1896, the Washington, Alexandria and Mount Vernon Railway began to run electric trolleys beside the abandoned Alexandria Canal west of Abingdon.
 By 1902, the railway was distributing a booklet for tourists that described Abingdon and other historic sites along its route.
 The booklet illustrated a house at Abingdon (identified as the "birth-place of Nellie Custis") that reportedly stood on the bank of Potomac River, a mile east of the railway's tracks beyond a brickyard.

 In 1900, the New Washington Brick Company purchased the Abingdon property.
 The company used steam shovels to dig yellow clay out of the fields at Abingdon for the production of brick used in the construction of buildings in nearby Washington, D.C.
 In 1912, the Daughters of the American Revolution reported in their magazine that Abingdon was "gradually being eaten away by the steam shovel before which modern invention many old landmarks must fall."

 Nevertheless, the Abingdon house was serving in 1922 as the residence of the brick company's superintendent and was in good condition.
-Vivian Allwine Ford, the supertendent's youngest child, was born in the Abingdon house in 1912 and lived there until 1922.
+Vivian Allwine Ford, the superintendent's youngest child, was born in the Abingdon house in 1912 and lived there until 1922.